ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-04-09-AnimatorEvent.md

 // (4) Transfer the magazine here
 ```

-Now the grabbing motion is guaranteed to play and transferring happens when it ends.
+Now the grabbing motion is guaranteed to play and the migration of the magazine happens at the moment the clip ends.
 But doing this for all the complicated states that a human can perform 'yields' a bunch of mistakes.
-What made me abandon this method was that the 'yield return' is unblocked inadvertently and following lines are shot at unwanted timing.
-I decided to go for a more abstract way.
+The 'yield return' is often unblocked inadvertently and following lines are shot at unwanted timing.

 ## StateMachineBehaviour

-`StateMachineBehaviour` is a script in Unity that can be attached to a state in an animator controller to define custom behaviors that are executed when a transition happens between states.
+`StateMachineBehaviour` is a Unity script that can be attached to a state in an animator controller to define custom behaviors that are executed when a transition happens between states.
 When attached to a state in a state machine, a `StateMachineBehaviour` script provides a set of methods that are called at specific points in the state machine's lifecycle; `OnStateEnter`, `OnStateUpdate`, `OnStateExit`, `OnStateMove`, and `OnStateIK`.
 The [Unity manual](https://docs.unity3d.com/ScriptReference/StateMachineBehaviour.html) contains a perfect description of when they are called.
 One example of using `StateMachineBehaviour` from that reference looks like this.

 ```c#
 using UnityEngine;